 Another solution could be to compare non-irrigated agricultural pixels to irrigated ones.
 That would solve the issue of having limited access to natural pixels.
 On the other hand, current land cover maps are not reliable enough to assume that non-irrigated plots are indeed not irrigated.
 Such maps are usually not updated every year.
 Furthermore, annual crops often rotate every season, resulting in changing irrigation practices.
 It raises the need for an annually or seasonally updated irrigated area map, which will be the focus of future studies.
-Having an upto-date and accurate irrigated area map would also improve the accuracy of the water use estimates because the ET{incr} is only calculated for areas that are classified as irrigated agriculture.
-If the current land cover maps underestimate the irrigated area, the water use is also underestimated.
+Having an upto-date and accurate irrigated area map would also improve the accuracy of the water use estimates because the $ET{incr}$ is only calculated for areas that are classified as irrigated area, the water use is also underestimated.